Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

     1. [Validate transaction](#validate-transaction) with the timestamp and block version of the input block header; if it is not valid, halt and return false.
 8. Compute the [transactions merkle root](data.md#transactions-merkle-root) for the block.
 9. Verify that the computed merkle tree hash is equal to `TransactionsMerkleRoot`.
+10. If the block version is 1: verify that the `ExtHash` is the all-zero hash.

 ### TxHeader